+Sustainability

+Environment

+Social

-- Sustainability Environment Social Governance & economics - > About this report GRI Content Index Assurance report
+Governance & economics

-Accordingly, the following distinctions have been made: • Airline operations with an SK flight number.
-Scope 1
+Accordingly, the following distinctions have been made:

-- Ground handling in SAS Ground Handling (SGH).
+- Airline operations with an SK flight number.
+Scope 1 - Ground handling in SAS Ground Handling (SGH).
 SGH conducts ground handling for SAS and other customers, such as other airlines.
-Scope 1 - Technical maintenance in SAS Maintenance Production, SAS Maintenance Production conduct technical maintenance primarily for SAS but also for other customers, such as other airlines.
+Scope 1 - Technical maintenance in SAS Maintenance Production.
+SAS Maintenance Production conduct technical maintenance primarily for SAS but also for other customers, such as other airlines.
 Scope 1 - Freight and mail services within SAS Cargo Group A/S (SCG).
 Scope 1 - Facilities owned or leased by SAS.
 Scope 2